 - 500+ managed integrations with unified authentication

-- Production-optimized latency performance
+- Production-oriented latency performance

 - Startup program offering credits